Schmoegurt/prospectscrape/README.md

 set to the parameters you want then save the file and run the script like you normally would.
 Happy scraping.

+One more word of advice this is a slow process especially as you try to scrape multiple leagues/seasons in one go.
+I've made it slower by making the program wait randomly between scrapes so just don't expect it to be quick.